 I guess, no matter where you are in your ‘race bubble’ whether it be pre-race training, pre-race tapering phase, mid-race, or recovering post-race, nutrition & hydration strategies are always about planning, organisation, and being prepared for the unexpected, this is pretty much KEY with regards to marathon fuelling not being tricky!!

 As stated earlier, your nutrition plan should be very bespoke to you and your race goals (3-hr Vs 6hr = very different fuelling strategies).
 An individual who may take 5-6 hours to complete their race may need to consume some solid foods such as a small piece of flapjack, Morning Fuel® pancakes, or a banana during the event to stop any GI stress from liquid consumption only.
-Whereas the faster runners may be able to reach their race goals consuming liquid energy alone.
+Whereas the faster runners may be able to reach their race goals consuming liquid energy or Sports Jelly alone.